-If you would like to reproduce material from the Diagnostic and Statistical Manual of Mental Disorders (DSM), books, or journals (American Journal of Psychiatry, FOCUS, Journal of Neuropsychiatry and Clinical Neurosciences, Psychiatric News, and Psychiatric Services) published by the American Psychiatric Association and American Psychiatric Publishing, please fill out the permission request form.
+If you would like to reproduce material from the Diagnostic and Statistical Manual of Mental Disorders (DSM), books, or journals (American Journal of Psychiatry, FOCUS, Journal of Neuropsychiatry and Clinical Neurosciences, Psychiatric News, and Psychiatric Services) published by the American Psychiatric Association and American Psychiatric Publishing, please fill out the permissions and licensing request form.
 Please allow up to 4 weeks for processing of your request.
 Permission requests will be processed in the order that they are received.

 Copyright Clearance Center